Kelly Holmes: Television and radio

 In November 2010, Holmes took part in the ITV game show The Cube.
 In October 2011, she appeared live on Dubai One lifestyle show Studio One where she talked about her life and career after athletics.

 In 2013 Holmes became the face of MoneyForce, a programme run by the Royal British Legion to deliver money advice to the UK armed forces.

 In early 2015, she took part in the ITV series Bear Grylls: Mission Survive and was the runner-up after a 12-day survival mission.

 In 2017, Holmes presented episode five of the BBC One television series Women at War: 100 Years of Service.

 In December 2017, Holmes spoke about her 2003 mental health issues in an episode of All in the Mind on BBC Radio 4 and in 2018 was one of the judges of the programme's awards.

+In January 2023, Holmes spoke again on the subject of transgender individuals' inclusion in sports stating "I have been ignorant in the past about the fight of the trans community and I now want to see fair and conclusive outcome for those whose gender differs from that assigned at birth, in all walks of life, including sport.".

+Since September 2022, Holmes has been a regular panelist on the ITV Loose Women talk show.

 Cafe 1809 and The 1809 Hub

 In 2014 Holmes opened a cafe and community hub in Hildenborough named Cafe 1809 after her 2004 Olympics bib number.
 She opened a sister branch of the cafe in Gravesend in 2017, but this closed after a few months.

 In October 2018 Holmes announced the cafe would close the following month, before re-opening as The 1809 Hub: "a space for events, pop-ups, and community gatherings".